BurntSushi/globset/GUIDE.md

   the most popular encodings likely consist of ASCII, latin1 or UTF-8.
 As a special exception, UTF-16 is prevalent in Windows environments

-In light of the above, here is how ripgrep behaves:
+In light of the above, here is how ripgrep behaves when `--encoding auto` is given, which is the default:

 * All input is assumed to be ASCII compatible (which means every byte that corresponds to an ASCII codepoint actually is an ASCII codepoint).
 This